konianzero/RestaurantVotingSystem/README.md

 ---

-### CURL commands for the restaurant voting system REST API.
+### CURL commands for the restaurant voting system REST API
+You can use IntelliJ IDEA HTTP client with [endpoints.http](endpoints.http).

 1. **Restaurant**